miztiik/aws-real-time-use-cases/templates/interview_topics.md

    > I _automate_ even simple tasks using bash scripts
    > I am a ninja on Jenkins/Terrform/CDK etc.,

-1. Your Contacts, Social Media handles that would you like to share
+1. Your Contacts, Social Media handles that would you like to share with our viewers

 ## Share your customer use case

 1. Most Common/Routine Tasks
    - "Day-In-Life-Of-{Job-Role}"
+1. What projects are you working on now?

+   > _Examples:_
+   > I am building ci/cd pipeline to deliver new features to our IoT app
+   > I wrote an script to automate routine ops works - like health checking apps
+   > I am building a "Cloud Centre of Excellance (CCoE)" for a big enterprise

-1. What does your tools belt look like
+1. What does your tools belt look like?

    > _Examples:_
    > I use _Bash, PyCharm, StackOverflow_ etc.,